Air barriers are barriers that separate the inside space from the outside. Generally, air barriers are the ceilings, walls and floors.

 Carbon dioxide is an odourless, colourless, non-poisonous gas made up of carbon and two oxygen atoms.
 This gas is a by-product of fossil fuel combustion and causes global warming by trapping heat in the atmosphere.

 A diagnostic test measures the energy efficiency of a building using specialized testing equipment, such as a blower door test.
 Diagnostic tests are usually done before and after the installation of energy efficiency upgrades to measure the difference.

-Also known as an energy assessment, an energy audit is a study done to determine where, why and how energy is used in a home.
-Also, an energy audit identifies opportunities to improve the energy efficiency of a home.
+An energy assessment is a study done to determine where, why and how energy is used in a home.
+Also, an energy assessment identifies opportunities to improve the energy efficiency of a home.

-Our Home Energy Services team can complete an energy audit of your home to determine its efficiency.
+Our Home Insulation and Retrofit Services team can complete an energy assessment of your home to determine its efficiency.
 Visit our website to receive a free quote today.

-An energy auditor is a professional who conducts energy audits on homes to determine their efficiency.
+An energy advisor is a professional who conducts energy evaluations on homes to determine their efficiency.

 Any action or behaviour that results in less energy—for example, turning off lights when leaving a room or doing laundry at a lower temperature.

 Using technology that requires less energy to perform the same task—for instance, switching to LED bulbs, which use significantly less energy than incandescent bulbs.

 An internationally recognized energy efficiency standard.
 Products and homes that are certified as Energy Star meet the highest standard of energy efficiency.